My Little Pony Crystal Princess: The Runaway Rainbow: Rainbow Dash

 An earth pony with a sky blue body and a multicolored mane and tail.
 She has a rainbow on the clouds as her cutie mark.
 Being the most mature of all the ponies, Rainbow Dash is stylish, and also caring.
-She herself sometimes care about her friends more than her outside appearance, thought she can freak out on some occasions.
+She herself sometimes cares about her friends more than her outside appearance, thought she can freak out on some occasions.
 She usually speaks with a British accent and always adds the word "darling" into her speeches.